amufirdaus/SQL-/README (1).md

 ## Project Details
 Database Name: Maven Movies Database
-Technology Used: SQL
+Technology Used: MYSQL
 Key Features:
 Data extraction from multiple related tables using SQL JOIN operations.
 Integration of data from diverse sources for comprehensive analysis.
 Proficiency in SQL data analysis and problem-solving.
 ## Problems
+Some of the questions are as :
 Q1.
 My partner and I want to come by each of the stores in person and meet the managers.
 Please send over the managers’ names at each store, with the full address of each property

 Q2.
 I would like to get a better understanding of all of the inventory that would come along with the business.
 Please pull together a list of each inventory item you have stocked, including the store_id number,